D-codE-Hub/ERPNext-installation-Guide/README.md

     curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
     sudo apt-get install -y nodejs

-# STEP 11  install Yarn
+# STEP 10  install Yarn
 Yarn is a JavaScript package manager that aims to be speedy, deterministic, and secure.
 See how easy it is to drop yarn in where you were using npm before, and get faster, more reliable installs.
 Yarn is a package manager for JavaScript.

     sudo npm install -g yarn

-# STEP 12 install wkhtmltopdf
+# STEP 11 install wkhtmltopdf
 Wkhtmltopdf is an open source simple and much effective command-line shell utility that enables user to convert any given HTML (Web Page) to PDF document or an image (jpg, png, etc)